FAQ's

 That’s completely fine.
 Many of our guests haven’t stayed away before, so we take things slowly.
 We’ll arrange a meet and greet before any stay to help your dog (and you!) feel comfortable and confident.
 We also offer trial days and nights for extra re-assurance.
 Please note that if your dog is booked in to stay for 4 nights or more, it is part of the Higher Welfare licensing conditions that they come for a trial night prior to their stay.

 You can start by completing our Client Application Form.
 This helps us learn about your dog’s needs and personality.
-Submitting the form doesn’t confirm a booking, but it allows us to prepare and contact you as soon as our licence is approved.
+Submitting the form doesn’t confirm a booking, but it allows us to see if we feel your dog may fit in well with our own girls, and invite you for a meet and greet.

 Because every dog has different needs, we prefer to provide a personalised quote once we’ve learned a little about your dog and their routine.
 Our prices reflect the level of care and attention each guest receives, and we’ll always be upfront and transparent about costs.